PERFORMANCE MANAGEMENT

 ANNUAL MERIT INCREASES

 For calendar years that CFG is able to offer merit increases, the Manager should offer a percentage that meets the definition of the corresponding performance ratings per the Annual Merit Increase Document.
-Once you have all your desired employees merit increases noted, submit this Request Form to HR for consideration BEFORE communicating to employees.
+Once you have all your desired employees’ merit increases noted, submit this Request Form to HR for consideration BEFORE communicating to employees.

 All merit increases will be reviewed during the Quiet Period.
 If there are any questions or concerns, the Manager will be contacted for a discussion prior to approving/not approving.
 Once increases for all departments and divisions are reviewed, the Merit Increase Request Form will be noted with the approval, letting the Manager know they can proceed with the review and corresponding merit increase.

-YEAR-END SUCCESS SHARING BONUS: For calendar years that CFG is able to offer full or partial Firm-Wide Success Sharing bonus, the manager should communicate if the employee is in good standing to receive the bonus.
+YEAR-END SUCCESS SHARING BONUS: For calendar years that CFG is able to offer full or partial Firm-Wide Success Sharing bonus, the Manager should communicate if the employee is in good standing to receive the bonus.

 YEAR-END ROLE CHANGES: Refer to the Promotions section of the HIRING tab for the process and reference documents.
 This will cover corresponding salary increases.

-ADRESSING IN-JEOPARDY EMPLOYEES/PIPS
+ADDRESSING IN-JEOPARDY EMPLOYEES/PIPS

 UNDER-PERFORMANCE: